 Personal connections 6.
 Ant.
 Applied To help with that, I am about to put them in touch with people from my local community with expertise with small scale Solar power systems. + The importance of self-care Personal connections 7.
 Potential One important insight I have received through these various endeavours is around boundaries.
 When self-organisation happens and grows so rapidly, it's important to know how to handle this rush of energy, and be aware of the need for self-care - particularly in the case of such urgent humanitarian efforts.
 Otherwise, the risk of burnout is real.
 With the person I'm working with, on sexual assault, I've been impressed with her awareness of what she has or hasn't the capacity for, and when she needs to take some time off.
-She is very clear in voicing these boundaries, which I find remarkable.
-What has made it all possible?
-Value narrative Reflecting on what enabled this to happen, I found that none of it we been possible without my connection to the Deep Adaptation Forum I haven't been such an active volunteer in this network, I sense a dea comfort and love in it, and I have great respect for both the organisa the people I know in it.
-I introduced the people I know in DAF to my of a sense of respect and understanding for what this network has to because of the strong relationships I have with people in DAF, who showed me that they want to create change in the world.
-Although ep level of ation and friend out offer, and Online event 8.
+She is very clear in voicing these boundaries, which I find remarkable. + What has made it all possible?
+Value narrative Reflecting on what enabled this to happen, I found that none of it would have been possible without my connection to the Deep Adaptation Forum.
+Although I haven't been such an active volunteer in this network, I sense a deep level of comfort and love in it, and I have great respect for both the organisation and the people I know in it.
+I introduced the people I know in DAF to my friend out of a sense of respect and understanding for what this network has to offer, and because of the strong relationships I have with people in DAF, who have showed me that they want to create change in the world.
+Online event 8.
 Immediate In particular, I remembered the affection, respect, and sense of connection that emerged in me for one of these DAF participants during an event he organised a few months ago, after the start of the war.
 He presented it as an attempt to build bridges between people from Ukraine and Russia.
 In it, he revealed his pain and vulnerability in a beautiful way, which I found very touching. + Online event 9.
 Ant.
-Applied This event inspired me to create bridges of my own. + Value narrative This particular bridge was also built thanks to the qualities I perceive in the other group of people I am in touch with, who are coordinating the support efforts in Ukraine.
-I find these people very focused, clear, and open.
-I found that they were willing to take me at face value, even though they hardly knew me at all.
-It felt like a remarkable example of what can happen when people set aside some of the usual fear, egos, walls and boundaries to connect with a very focused purpose around an emergency effort.
-This allowed us all to be quite transparent with one another, and to mobilise quite a level of expertise and connections.
-Finally, another factor has been my level of comfort with technology.
-Due to security concerns, it was critical for these people that I be willing to use the application they favour, which is Signal.
-I had never used it before, but my familiarity with other tools like WhatsApp, Messenger and Telegram was really helpful.
-Our work on decolonisation has helped me understand that if you want to be in support of others, you should be willing - and able - to use the channels these people want to use!
+Applied This event inspired me to create bridges of my own. + Value narrative This particular bridge was also built thanks to the qualities I perceivother group of people I am in touch with, who are coordinating the efforts in Ukraine.
+I find these people very focused, clear, and open. that they were willing to take me at face value, even though they har me at all.
+It felt like a remarkable example of what can happen when aside some of the usual fear, egos, walls and boundaries to connect focused purpose around an emergency effort.
+This allowed us all to transparent with one another, and to mobilise quite a level of expert connections.
+Finally, another factor has been my level of comfort with technology security concerns, it was critical for these people that I be willing to application they favour, which is Signal.
+I had never used it before, if familiarity with other tools like WhatsApp, Messenger and Telegram helpful.
+Our work on decolonisation has helped me understand that to be in support of others, you should be willing - and able - to use channels these people want to use! support I found Idly knew In people set with a very be quite ise and I Due to I use the but my I was really if you want